sabaat01/Simulation-Prep-Tutorial-dltBC/README.md

    parmed -p system.prmtop
    netCharge
    ```
    The protein should have its own net charge.
 We add ions such that we neutralize the box.
 There is no D-ala contribution.
 A protein net charge of -0.0007 for example, is acceptably small.

-5. To edit charge:
+   - To edit charge:
    	- Do back-of-envelope calculations using box size to determine the number of Na and Cl in the box.
    	- Calculate what needs adding or removing to reach 150 mM worth of molecules of each
-   - Add the following to the build.in file and re-run leap:
-     	`addIons2 Na ##` or `addIons2 Cl ##`
+   	- Add the following to the build.in file and re-run leap: `addIons2 Na ##` or `addIons2 Cl ##`
    	- If ions need removing...?

-6. Parmed: `checkValidity`
+- parmed: `checkValidity`
-7. Parmed: Hydrogen Mass Repartitioning
+- parmed: Hydrogen Mass Repartitioning
    ```
    HMassRepartition dowater
    parmout system_HMR.prmtop
    go
    ```
-8. Download system.prmtop and system.pdb, open in VMD
+- Download system.prmtop and system.pdb, open in VMD
-9. Check for lipids within central core
+- Check for lipids within central core
    - color protein with NewCartoon and by ColorID: `protein`
    - color lipids within 15-25 of protein with VDW and by element: `not waters and not element Na and not element Cl and not resname ACE and not resname NME and not protein and within 15 of protein`
    - check for lipids populated **into** the protein
-10. If lipids need removing:
+- If lipids need removing:
    - Note down the associated residue IDs/atom numbers.
 For one lipid molecule, you may have multiple numbers: PA, PC, OL, etc
    - Run the following commands (adapted/borrowed from http://archive.ambermd.org/201706/0182.html):
      ```